Growing Vegetables In Potting Soil Bags

 I talked to someone who has been around here for eons and runs a nursery nearby and he said that the land we live on used to be a cow pasture, so, I said “great it should be wonderful.”, He said “no, before they built on it they scraped all the land” and he said “I don’t know what they brought in, but, they did bring in some kind of land filler and put it in on top of what was left after they scraped it”.
 So, he said he has no idea what my soil is made of, …great.

-Last year I planted directly into the ground behind the raised garden, but, it ended up the same as the year before, the veggies did eh… and the herbs grew like wildfire, as did the cherry tomatoes.
-I had squash vine borers kill my squash, I had whiteflies and grasshoppers up the wazoo, I had caterpillars that would eat whole tomatoes!
+The veggies did eh… and the herbs grew like wildfire, as did the cherry tomatoes.
+I had squash vine borers kill my squash, I had whiteflies and grasshoppers up the wazoo, I had tomato hornworms that would eat whole tomatoes!
 I had all sorts of pests, I tried everything and was unsuccessful at controlling it.

 I found a couple of out of the box ways of growing things and am trying some of those this year.
 I’m happy, so far, with the results, not thrilled, but, I’ll take it.
 They’re actually growing, they’re green, they’re happy, but, not producing much fruit.

-Here is one way of planting that someone showed me online.
+Here is one way of planting that someone found online.
 It showed how to use a bag of potting soil to plant in.
-In order to do that, you lay the bag flat, and cut the front off and plant directly into the bag laying flat.
+For soil bag planting, you lay the bag flat, and cut the front off and plant directly into the bag laying flat.

-What I saw growing in it was lettuce, I wasn’t able to do lettuce this year.
+What I saw growing in it was lettuce, I wasn’t able to do lettuce this year, the time for planting it had passed.
 Where I buy my seedlings didn’t have lettuce until it was too late to plant.
 My friend, Ann over at Ann’s Entitled Life tried it, and is growing tons lettuce out of the bags, hers are beautiful! —> Take a look!

 I looked online with a friend of mine and we found some very expensive ways to do that, tables with grates, and other things that were very expensive.
 I don’t have patience for waiting to get something like that, and I certainly don’t want to spend that kind of money on an experiment like this.